JBVer/Cube3D/README.md

 </p>

 ## 💡 About the project
-* Cub3D is a school project developed by 2 students.
-Inspired by the groundbreaking game Wolfenstein 3D, it delves into ray-casting and 3D graphics using the MiniLibX library.
-The project is written in C.
+* Inspired by the groundbreaking game Wolfenstein 3D (1992), this project delves into ray-casting and 3D graphics using the MiniLibX library.

 ## MiniLibX installation
 This project utilizes the MiniLibX library through the Metal framework (macOS 10.13+)